Detection of photon-level signals embedded in sunlight with an atomic photodetector: Experimental results

 \subsection{Detection of signal photons embedded in sunlight}

-For the rest of the experimental runs, the sunlight was mixed with laser photons tuned to the D\textsubscript{2}, $F = 1 \rightarrow F' = 2$ transition, and the probability to find the atom in $\ket{2}$ under this combined illumination was measured. \autoref{fig:Data} shows experimental points corresponding to sending laser signals of \SI{49 +- 6}{ph / 10~\milli \second} (blue circles) and \SI{295+-16}{ph / 10~\milli \second} (red triangles).
-Solid lines show the probability of the atom ending in $\ket{2}$ according to our model given the numbers of probe photons and the fitted Sun parameters $N_2^\text{sat,exp}$ and $b_\text{exp}$, showing a good agreement between experimental data and our model's expectations.
+For the rest of the experimental runs, the sunlight was mixed with laser photons tuned to the D\textsubscript{2}, $F = 1 \rightarrow F' = 2$ transition, and the probability to find the atom in $\ket{2}$ under this combined illumination was measured. \autoref{fig:Data} shows experimental points corresponding to sending laser signals of \SI{49 +- 6}{ph / 10~\milli \second} (blue circles) and \SI{295+-16}{ph / 10~\milli \second} (red triangles). {Dashed lines} show the probability of the atom ending in $\ket{2}$ according to our model given the numbers of probe photons and the fitted Sun parameters $N_2^\text{sat,exp}$ and $b_\text{exp}$, showing a good agreement between experimental data and our model's expectations.

 To give some context for these numbers, we consider an extreme background-rejection problem: a hypothetical space probe flies near to the surface of the Sun, while sending laser signals to an Earth-based telescope in the presence of full solar background, as in \autoref{fig:principle}a.
-Assuming typical apertures for satellite- and ground-based telescopes \cite{GiggenbachIJSCN2023} of $A_T = \SI{5e-4}{\meter\squared}$ and $A_R = \SI{0.8}{\meter\squared}$ for the transmitter and receiver, respectively, and a link distance of about \SI{1}{AU} (astronomical unit), the link efficiency is $\eta_\mathrm{link} \approx \SI{1e-14}{}$.
-If the probe emits a \SI{1}{\watt} signal at $\lambda = \SI{780}{\nano\meter}$, the flux of the collected probe photons on Earth would be \SI{400}{photons/10~\milli\second}.
+Assuming typical apertures for satellite- and ground-based telescopes \cite{GiggenbachIJSCN2023} of $A_T = \SI{5e-4}{\meter\squared}$ and $A_R = \SI{0.8}{\meter\squared}$ for the transmitter and receiver, respectively, and a link distance of about \SI{1}{AU} (astronomical unit), {the link efficiency is:

+} If the probe emits a \SI{1}{\watt} signal at $\lambda = \SI{780}{\nano\meter}$, the flux of the collected probe photons on Earth would be \SI{400}{photons/10~\milli\second}.
 This is similar to our $295$ probe photons case for which the signal is well distinguishable from the solar background.

 We now calculate the signal-to-noise ratio (SNR) of the QJPD when detecting signal photons mixed with sunlight photons.
 It is defined using the quantum efficiency and number of sent signal photons, $\eta_{\text{sig}}$ and $N_{\text{sig}}$, and the quantum efficiency and number of sunlight photons, $\eta_{\text{bg}}$ and $N_{\text{bg}}$